 - Admission into the Paris Aquarium, Tour Montparnasse, Gourmet Chocolate Museum, and more.

 I go over the top activities and a suggested itinerary later on in this Paris Pass review.

 Should I get the Paris Pass or Paris Museum Pass?

-For itineraries of three or four days, I think that the Paris Pass is worth it, as you might get sick of doing ONLY museums at this point.
+For itineraries of four days or more days, I think that the Paris Pass is worth it, as you might get sick of doing ONLY museums at this point.
 I also love that the Paris Pass includes some iconic experiences and sights in the city, such as a guided climb of the Eiffel Tower (note: it doesn’t go to the top but gives you a unique experience that you wouldn’t otherwise get with a general ticket), a Montmartre and Sacre Coeur walking tour, and a Seine River cruise.

 If you like museums but not tours, I’d skip the Paris Pass and just get the museum pass.
 If you love museums AND tours, then the Paris Pass is worth it for you.

 I go over what you can accomplish with only the Paris Museum Pass in this review.

 You can purchase the Go City Paris Pass online here.